hugohp19/Local-Hero/README.md

 <img align="right" width="500" src="https://imagizer.imageshack.com/img922/9113/MDScSh.png">
 The site has two main workflows, one for searching government officials by zipcode which provides data and several means for getting in contact with said representative, including a built in email form.
 The other workflow is for looking up locally reported municipal issues based on provided zip code and being able to submit your own.

-:iphone: Although Local Hero can be access through any screen size, its main focus was mobile. :iphone:
+:iphone: Although Local Hero can be access through any screen size, its main focus was mobile.

 To view Local Hero in a mobile version: :iphone: